-Made possible by an unprecedented $10 million philanthropic donation from the Canadian Medical Association Foundation (CMAF), it will empower municipalities across Canada to better reach, protect and assist the most vulnerable among us—including those experiencing homelessness or grappling with mental health and substance use challenges.
+Made possible by an unprecedented $10 million philanthropic donation from the CMA Foundation, it empowers municipalities across Canada to better reach, protect and assist the most vulnerable among us—including those experiencing homelessness or grappling with mental health and substance use challenges.

 FCM is supporting the CMA Foundation with the delivery of this initiative by providing expertise on community needs and engaging recipients.
-This joint effort by two of Canada’s largest membership organizations will save lives and help keep those needing medical assistance out of emergency rooms and community health centres.
+This joint effort by two of Canada’s largest membership organizations saves lives and helps to keep those needing medical assistance out of emergency rooms and community health centres.

-The COVID-19 Community Response Fund for Vulnerable Populations will direct allocations to communities with homeless populations according to needs, based on the Designated Communities and Indigenous Homelessness Streams of the federal Reaching Home program for homelessness interventions.
+The COVID-19 Community Response Fund for Vulnerable Populations directs allocations to communities with homeless populations according to needs, based on the Designated Communities and Indigenous Homelessness Streams of the federal Reaching Home program for homelessness interventions.

-Eligible communities will be contacted by FCM, on behalf of CMAF, regarding their allocations and funding details.
+Eligible communities were contacted by FCM, on behalf of the CMA Foundation, regarding their allocations and funding details.
+See the list here.

 Purpose of the funds